- Dec 10, 2018

 The downside of these options is that everyone else knows about them too.

 Every brand-new gamer and their mother will be crawling all over these free music libraries.
 If you use the exact same music, you won’t have much of a chance of standing out.
-Instead, consider forking over a few dollars and subscribing to a stock music site like Soundstripe.
+Instead, consider subscribing to a stock music site like Soundstripe.

 Find all the music for your videos that you’ll ever need at Soundstripe.